Battle of Valenciennes (1656): Preparations for the relief

 Once the circumvallation line was completed on 26 June, the besiegers started to dig trenches in two approaches directed to the citadel from the quarter of Marshal La Ferté.
 To support the attacks, the French erected two batteries in front of the port of Montoise; one was furnished by seven 34 or 35-pounder heavy cannons, and the other by seven.
-Over the following days, the Spanish defenders made several sorties that slowed the pace of the attacks and gave time John Joseph of Austria and Condé to prepare the relief.
+Over the following days, the Spanish defenders made several sorties that slowed the pace of the attacks and gave time forJohn Joseph of Austria and Condé to prepare the relief.
 They were then at Douai ahead a force of 10,500 to 10,000 infantry and 5,000 to 5,500 Spanish cavalry, plus 5,800 Condéans.
 On 27 June, they advanced to Valenciennes from the south and established a fortified camp at Mont Houy, a hill located between the villages of Famars and La Fontenelle with the Scheldt on the right and the Rhonelle on the left.
 A smaller detachment of 4,000 men under the Count of Marsin positioned itself on the opposite side of Scheldt at Saint-Amand-les-Eaux, north of the French lines.

 While the Spanish forces skirmished along the French lines looking for a weak spot, a three-cannon battery was established at Mount Houy to bombard the quarters of Ligneville and Noailles.
 In turn, the French troops increased the pace of their trench works and, by the night of 1 to 2 July, they were in position to launch an assault over the ravelin of Montoise.
 That night, the Regiment of Piemont launched an attack on the covertway over the counterscarp, which was repelled by the defenders.
 The night of 5 to 6 July, a second assault took place, this time by the Regiment of La Ferté.
 Paillet, its commanding officer, was killed, and the unit lost a third of its strength.
 The next day, however, the Regiment of Piemont succeeded in the taking counterscarp.
 Bournonville then wrote a letter to John Joseph to inform him that he would not be able ro resist more than a few days.
 On 14 July, the prince assembled a war council in which it was decided to attack the French lines and relieve Valenciennes.
 Next day, the baggage was sent to Bouchain while the bulk of the Spanish Army crossed the Scheldt at Denain to attack the army of La Ferté.